jsinkers/notes/_notebooks/oop/11_workshop_5.md

 - What is inheritance?
   - the ability of a child class to inherit attributes/methods of parent class
+  - build on top of an existing classes
 - What advantages does it give us as programmers?
   - useful abstraction, represent generalisation of similar objects, implementing only particulars in child class while sharing common attributes/methods
   - minimise code repetition, maximise code reuse
   - improve code maintainability
+  - polymorphism
 - What relationship does inheritance represent?
   - "is a"
 - What is the super keyword?
 Where do we typically use it?